 Ted Kluszewski: 47 Home Runs in 1955

-A year after his 49-homer performance, Kluszewski followed it up with another 47 taters and 113 RBI while placing sixth in MVP voting and appearing in another All-Star Game.
+A year after his 49-homer performance, Kluszewski followed it up with another 47 taters and 113 RBI.
+It included placing sixth in MVP voting and appearing in another All-Star Game.
 Not a bad encore performance, right?
 This was his third straight season with at least 40 homers.
 He had a total of four years with 30-plus dingers (he hit 35 in 1956).
-Outside of this four-year stretch, though, he eclipsed 20 just once when he hit 25 dingers in 1950.
+Outside of this four-year stretch, though, he eclipsed 20 just one other time when he hit 25 dingers in 1950.

 His performance was much more even this time around when checking out his platoon and home/road splits.
-He hit 27 homers against righties and 20 homers against lefties.
-He also hit more homers on the road (25) in this season than he did at home (22).
+He hit 27 homers against righties and 20 against lefties.
+He also hit more homers on the road (25) than he did at home (22).

 Either way, I love looking at it this way — Big Klu enjoyed a 15-year MLB career that yielded 279 home runs.
 But in just about a quarter of his career, he slugged about 61% of his total homers (171).